sameersbn/sameersbn.github.io/source/_posts/2015-04-28-deploying-a-dns-server-using-docker.markdown

 - `--env='ROOT_PASSWORD=SecretPassword'` sets the root password to `SecretPassword`

 In the above command the DNS server will only be accessible to the host and other containers over the docker bridge interface (host only).
-If you want the DNS server to be accessible over the network you should replace `--publish=172.17.42.1:53:53/udp` to `--publish=53:53/udp` (all interfaces) or something like `--publish=192.168.1.1:53:53/udp` (specific interface).
+If you want the DNS server to be accessible over the network you should replace `--publish=172.17.42.1:53:53/udp` with `--publish=53:53/udp` (all interfaces) or something like `--publish=192.168.1.1:53:53/udp` (specific interface).

 ***From this point on `172.17.42.1` will refer to our local DNS server.
 Replace it with the appropriate address depending on your setup.***